 Articles

-The Stats Do Lie by Wayne Smith Posted over 10 years ago
+The Stats Do Lie by Wayne Smith Posted about 11 years ago

 Media analysts love to roll out the stats.
 They point to the number of missed tackles by one team or the percentage of territory of the other, but the surface numbers are utterly meaningless.
 They tell coaches next to nothing about the game.
 The stats are often numerical fiction.